dkdan10/nbaJam/README.md

 * Implement ball logic, where a player can run with a ball and shoot a ball at the hoop.
 * Add score keeping to the game.
 * Allow for two players to play the game.
-* Get AI player to respond to Human player's input and give a little competition.
+* Add websockets to allow for two players to play against eachother from diffrent computers.

 ## Development timeline
 Day 1